rokath/trice/docs/CommandLineExamples.md

 - The **trice** command accepts one and only one sub-command (which can be inside the config file) followed by optional flags: `trice [s|subcommand [-f|flag [value]] [...]]`
 - The flags start with a single dash and are boolean or need a value separated by space or `=`.
 - Flags in square brackets `[]` are optional.
 If omitted they have a default value depending on the context.
-- Some flags are multi-flags.
-That means they can occur several times.
+- Some flags can occur several times.
+Check with `trice h` for multi-flags.
 - Command line subcommand and flags are overwriting config file values.
 - A subcommand in the command line is the selected subcommand in config files if there is any.
 - You can place different subcommands with flags in a config file and specify only a subcommand in the command line for selection, like `trice u` and `trice l`.
-- For example when adding `trice u [...]` to toolchain with a config file only `trice` needs to be started once for logging.
+- `trice l [...]` needs to be started only once for a development session.
+For example when running `trice u [...]` (in the toolchain), the still active trice logger detects til.json changes and re-reads the list automatically.

 ### `trice [...]`